LuanAdemi/GroceryListPredictor/README.md

 (Binder link coming soon)

 This sub-module uses the information gained by the other sub-modules to predict the items you should buy next time you are going to a supermarket.
-There too is no heavy developmend around this sub-module at the moment.
+There too is no heavy development around this sub-module at the moment.